isomerpages/sp-ilf/pages/About ILF.md

 the use of technology in enhancing student learning.</p>
 </li>
 <li>
-<p>The Learning Express (LeX) Conference will bring together about 180 leaders/rectors
+<p><a href="https://www.sp.edu.sg/engineering-cluster/eee/life-@-eee/learning-express" rel="noopener noreferrer nofollow" target="_blank">The Learning Express (LeX) Conference</a> will
+bring together about 180 leaders/rectors from SP and 33 partner universities/institutions
-from SP and 33 partner universities/institutions in the region involved in SP’s Learning Express student exchange programmes.</p>
+in the region involved in SP’s Learning Express student exchange programmes.</p>
 </li>
 <li>
 <p>SP is part of the <a href="http://www.cdio.org/" rel="noopener noreferrer nofollow" target="_blank">international CDIO (conceive, design, implement and operate) consortium</a> comprising